Amaranth: A Nutritious and Tasty Gluten-Free Grain Substitute

 Amaranth seeds are unusually high in protein for a non-legume, running around 14 to 16% protein.
 Even better, the protein is well balanced in amino acids, and is high in lysine, an amino acid most grains are deficient in.— Iowa State University Extension and Outreach

 Nutritional Benefits of the Seeds

 Amaranth seeds are a good source of protein.
-Depending on the species, the seeds generally contain between fourteen and sixteen percent protein.
+Depending on the species, the seeds generally contain between 14 and 16 percent protein.
 This is often (but not always) higher than the percentage in true grains.
 The protein in the seeds contains a significant quantity of the amino acid lysine.
 The amount of lysine in grains is very limited.

 The seeds are also rich in minerals.
 They are an excellent source of manganese, a good source of magnesium, phosphorus, iron, selenium, copper, zinc, and calcium and a moderately good source of potassium.
 They also contain a good quantity of vitamin B6, folate, and fiber.